Rage-baiting: Social media

 In response to complaints about clickbait on Facebook's News Feed and News Feed ranking algorithm, in 2014 and again in 2016, the company introduced an anti-clickbait algorithm to remove sites from their News Feed that frequently use headlines that "withhold, exaggerate or distort information."

-A February 2019 article that was promoted in Facebook described how outrage bait made people angry "on purpose".
-Digital media companies and social media actors incite outrage to increase engagement"clicks, comments, likes and shares" which generate "more advertising revenue".
-If content does not increase engagement, "timeline algorithm" limits the number of users that this uninteresting content can reach.
-According to this article, when geared up on its war against clickbait, algorithm changed, which made it harder for creators and sites to use clickbait.
-The article said that a new engagement strategy was introduced to replace clickbaitRage bait or outrage bait.

 The 2016 algorithms were allegedly trained to filter phrases that were frequently used in clickbait headlines similar to filters that remove email spam.
 Publishers who continue to use clickbait were allegedly punished through loss of referral traffic.

 Starting in 2017, Facebook engineers changed their ranking algorithm to score emoji reactions five times higher than mere "likes" because emojis extended user engagement, according to a 26 October 2021 Washington Post article.
 Facebook's business model depended on keeping and increasing user engagement.
-One of Facebook's researchers raised concerns that that the algorithms that rewarded "controversial" posts including those that incited outrage, could inadvertently result in more spam, abuse, and clickbait.
+One of Facebook's researchers raised concerns that the algorithms that rewarded "controversial" posts including those that incited outrage, could inadvertently result in more spam, abuse, and clickbait.

 Since 2018, Facebook executives had been warned in a slide presentation that their algorithms promoted divisiveness but they refused to act.
 In a 2022 interview Scott-Railton had observed that the amplification by algorithms of these inflammatory quote tweets in rage farming that looped upon themselves may have been planned and structural or accidental.
 Algorithms reward positive and negative engagement.
 This creates a "genuine dilemma for everyone".
 Algorithms also allow politicians to bypass legacy media outlets that fact-check, by giving them access to a targeted uncritical audience who are very receptive of their messaging, even when it is misinformation.

 By 2019, Facebook's data scientists confirmed that posts that incited the angry emoji were "disproportionately likely to include misinformation, toxicity and low-quality news."

 The 2020 Netflix docudrama The Social Dilemma analyzed how social media was intentionally designed for profit maximization through Internet manipulation which can include spreading conspiracy theories and disinformation and promoting problematic social media use.
-Topics covered in the film included the role of social media in political polarization in the United States, political radicalizationincluding online youth radicalization, the spread of fake news and as a propaganda tool used by political parties and governmental bodies.
-Social media networks have three main goalsto maintain and increase engagement, growth, and advertisement income, according to a former Google design ethicist.
+Topics covered in the film included the role of social media in political polarization in the United States, political radicalization, including online youth radicalization, the spread of fake news and as a propaganda tool used by political parties and governmental bodies.
+Social media networks have three main goals: to maintain and increase engagement, growth, and advertisement income, according to a former Google design ethicist.